DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of DiaBlo on a variety of benchmark datasets.
 Specifically, we assess its effectiveness on commonsense reasoning tasks, arithmetic reasoning tasks, code generation tasks, and safety alignment tasks.
-Our experiments are conducted using LLaMA2-7B \cite{touvron2023llama2}, LLaMA3-8B \cite{Dubey2024TheL3}, and Mistral-7B-v0.1 \cite{Jiang2023Mistral7} models.
+Our experiments are conducted using LLaMA2-7B \citep{touvron2023llama2}, LLaMA3-8B \citep{Dubey2024TheL3}, and Mistral-7B-v0.1 \citep{Jiang2023Mistral7} models.
 All fine-tuning and evaluation are performed on a single NVIDIA A100 GPU with 80GB of memory.
-The implementation details are provided in Appendix \ref{appendix:implementation}.
+Additional experiments are shown in Appendix \ref{appendix:exp} and the implementation details are provided in Appendix \ref{appendix:implementation}.